Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My son's very favorite was:

 Get several boxes.
 Put something inside each box, cotton, a dish of olives, cooked spaghetti, jello, anything that is icky to the touch.
 Cut a hole in the box and each person has to be blind folder, then stick their hand into the box and guess what it is.
-You might suggest as they stick their hand into the olives that it could be eyeballs and the spaghetti might be 'brains!

 My 12 year old daughter is having a sleepover for her birthday.
 She will have 3 close friends staying, but is stuck on ideas for games.
 Do you have any ideas?